apache/cordova-plugin-file-transfer/README.md

 ### WP8 Quirks

 - Download requests is being cached by native implementation.
 To avoid caching, pass `if-Modified-Since` header to download method.

+- By default, cookies for a request can only be copied from the currently loaded page of the webview.
+Use the `useBrowserHttp` flag to work around this issue.

 ## abort